ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/2-Abbreviated-Installation.md

 1.)
 Download and unzip the [TTW 3.3.2 Installer](https://taleoftwowastelands.com/dl).
 Then create a new folder called `[NoDelete] Tale of Two Wastelands`

+> The `[No Delete]` tag has recently been having issues.
+PLEASE BACK UP YOUR TALE OF TWO WASTELANDS OUTSIDE OF YOUR CAPITAL PUNISHMENT FOLDER

 2.)
 Make sure Steam is fully closed, then run the Tale of Two Wastelands Launcher.
 Set the paths for where your `Fallout 3`, `Fallout NV`, & `[NoDelete] Tale of Two Wastelands` main directories are located, then press install (This takes a while)

 3.)
 After the TTW Launcher successfully completes the installation, zip up the `[NoDelete] Tale of Two Wastelands` folder.
 You may now safely delete Fallout 3 from your computer.